eitco/dotnet-maven-plugin/README.md

 ## build

 The `build` goal is bound to the `compile` phase.
-It will call `dotnet build` on the current project.
-Be that a .sln or .csproj file.
+It will call `dotnet build` on the current project, be that a .sln or .csproj file.
 It will always add the command line option `-p:Version=<projectVersion>` with `projectVersion` being the goals parameter of the same name.
 This way the version of the build artifacts are managed in the pom.